siobhanpmahoney/film-photography-subreddit/README.md

 ## Routes Overview
 Routes are defined for the pages displaying the top post feed (`/feed`) and the user's list of favorite posts (`/favorites`).
 Using react-router's `Redirect`, the user will be redirected to `/feed` if the path entered does not match any of the above defined routes.

-The `/feed` and `/favorites` routes are passed 2 props: the number of favorited posts and a string that will be rendered as a page title.
+The `/feed` and `/favorites` routes are passed the number of favorited posts as a prop.

 ## Data Retrieval and Storage